Daniel Kahneman

 One rainy day in Manhattan

-When you snag an appointment with Kahneman, which can take up to a year, you want everything to be perfect.
+When you snagged an appointment with Kahneman, you wanted everything to be perfect.
 This means flowers, comfortable seats, lunch, even the right room temperature.
-While waiting for Kahneman in a downpour in front of a downtown Manhattan hotel, trying to spot his limousine, when there’s a tap on the shoulder.
+While waiting for Kahneman in a downpour in front of a downtown Manhattan hotel, trying to spot his limousine, there was a tap on the shoulder.
 "Hi, I’m Daniel."
-And well, there he is.
+And well, there he was.
 Cloaked in a long black coat, shaking his wet umbrella.
-He has walked.
+He had walked.

 What did Kahneman discover about happiness in his research?

-Taking a taxi in the unpleasant weather might have resulted in a happier outcomes, but Kahneman admits that happiness was actually the biggest disappointment in his career, at least when it comes to his research.
-"I was very much expecting to find one thing," he says, casting an air of suspense.
+Taking a taxi in the unpleasant weather might have resulted in a happier outcomes, but Kahneman admitted that happiness was actually the biggest disappointment in his career, at least when it came to his research.
+"I was very much expecting to find one thing," he said, casting an air of suspense.
 "But we found exactly the opposite."
-Kahneman is referring to the Day Reconstruction Method (DRM), a process he invented that is still in use today.
+Kahneman was referring to the Day Reconstruction Method (DRM), a process he invented that is still in use today.
 DRM assesses how people spend their day and focuses on their emotions.

 "We were convinced that if we looked at the difference between teachers in good schools and in bad schools, we’d find a much bigger difference in emotions than in satisfaction,” he says.
 “It turned out the opposite was true.
 We found that it’s emotionally miserable to be poor, but beyond a certain level of poverty, it stops making any difference.
 But for life satisfaction, the more you have, the more satisfied you are with your life."